hfxunlp/transformer/README.md

 ## Generation

-`bash scripts/mktest.sh`, [configure variables](https://github.com/anoidgit/transformer/blob/master/scripts/README.md#mktestsh) in `scripts/mktest.sh` for your usage (while keep the other settings consistent with those in `scripts/mkbpe.sh` and `scripts/mktrain.sh`):
+`bash scripts/mktest.sh`, [configure variables](scripts/README.md#mktestsh) in `scripts/mktest.sh` for your usage (while keep the other settings consistent with those in `scripts/mkbpe.sh` and `scripts/mktrain.sh`).

 ## Exporting python files to C libraries

 You can convert python classes into C libraries with `python mkcy.py build_ext --inplace`, and codes will be checked before compiling, which can serve as a simple to way to find typo and bugs as well.
 This function is supported by [Cython](https://cython.org/).
-These files can be removed by commands like `rm -fr *.c *.so parallel/*.c parallel/*.so transformer/*.c transformer/*.so  transformer/AGG/*.c transformer/AGG/*.so build/`.
+These files can be removed by commands `tools/clean/cython.py .` and `rm -fr build/`.
 Loading modules from compiled C libraries may also accelerate, but not significantly.

 ## Ranking